VCU-CS-Capstone/CS-25-323-Modular-Feedback/Status Reports/Status Report Fall Week 03.md

 ## 2) Milestones to be completed next week ##
    - Make contact with project sponsor, technical advisor, and faculty advisor.
-   - Work on our project's github repo
+   - Work on our project's Github Repo

 ## 3) Issues, problems or concerns ##
    - N/A